jvafable/olfactory-bulb-model/README.md

 In order to generate plots based on the results of a simulation, you may use any of the `plotting.rmd` files in any of the **simulation_data** scenarios as a template.
 Make sure to set the working directory in R to the appropriate data folder on your machine in order for the correct plots to generate.

-If you wish to modify any of the parameters of the simulation, please modify the corresponding variable in the `Parameter.hoc` file.
+If you wish to modify any of the parameters of the simulation, please modify the corresponding variable in the `Parameter.hoc` file which may be found under the **OBGAMMA** folder.

 ## References
 - Dayan, P., and L. F. Abbott.
 2001. _Theoretical Neuroscience: Computational and Mathematical Modeling of Neural Systems_.
 The MIT Press.